pharmbio/repuragent/docs/shared_usage.md

 ## 4.3 Episodic Learning

 - **What it is**
-  LangMem + Chroma captures successful planning decompositions so the next run can reuse proven strategies.
+  A Chroma store captures successful planning decompositions so the next run can reuse proven strategies.
 - **How it works**
   Every conversation can be extracted into an “episode” with *Task* and *Decomposition* patterns.
 When enabled, the planning agent automatically pulls the two most relevant examples into its system prompt.
 - **Extraction trigger**